ON THIS PAGE: You will learn about the different treatments doctors use for children with this type of cancer. Use the menu to see other pages.

 In many cases, a team of doctors works with a child and the family to provide care; this is called a multidisciplinary team.
 Pediatric cancer centers often have extra support services for children and their families, such as child life specialists, dietitians, physical and occupational therapists, social workers, and counselors.
 Special activities and programs to help your child and family cope may also be available.

 Descriptions of the most common treatment options for retinoblastoma are listed below.
 Treatment options and recommendations depend on several factors, including the type and stage of cancer, possible side effects, the family’s preferences, and patient’s overall health.
 Your child’s care plan may also include treatment for symptoms and side effects, an important part of cancer care.
 Take time to learn about all of your child’s treatment options and be sure to ask questions about things that are unclear.
-Also, talk about the goals of each treatment with the doctor and what your child can expect while receiving the treatment.
+Talk with your child’s doctor about the goals of each treatment and what your child can expect while receiving the treatment.
 Learn more about making treatment decisions.

 If enucleation is the best treatment to cure the cancer, there will be some visual loss.
 This may result in trouble with depth perception, but most children adapt well to these differences over time.
 Talk with your doctor about what to expect if enucleation is recommended and what support services are available to help adapt to this change.